 22. Love pets?
 Become a house sitter and save money on accommodation.
-There’s quite some good listings in South America and it’s the perfect way to stay in a place a while longer.
+There are quite some good listings in South America and it’s the perfect way to stay in a place a while longer.
 Check out websites like Nomador and TrustedHousesitters.
 What’s better than exploring Lima with a dog?

 26. Disgusted by that last point?
 Volunteer at an organic farm and get food and accommodation included.
-It’s called WWOOFing or WorkAway and there’s farms in South America that are looking for helping hands with the coffee beans and avocados.
+It’s called WWOOFing or WorkAway and there are farms in South America that are looking for helping hands with the coffee beans and avocados.